kelltrick/windows-itpro-docs/windows/device-security/device-guard/deploy-code-integrity-policies-steps.md

     > [!Note]

     > - When you specify the **-UserPEs** parameter (to include user mode executables in the scan), rule option **0 Enabled:UMCI** is automatically added to the code integrity policy.
-In contrast, if you do not specify **-UserPEs**, the policy will be empty of user mode executables and will only have rules for kernel mode binaries like drivers, in other words, the whitelist will not include applications.
+In contrast, if you do not specify **-UserPEs**, the policy will be empty of user mode executables and will only have rules for kernel mode binaries like drivers, in other words, the allow list will not include applications.
 If you create such a policy and later add rule option **0 Enabled:UMCI**, all attempts to start applications will cause a response from Windows Defender Device Guard.
 In audit mode, the response is logging an event, and in enforced mode, the response is blocking the application.

     > - You can add the **-Fallback** parameter to catch any applications not discovered using the primary file rule level specified by the **-Level** parameter.
 For more information about file rule level options, see [Code integrity file rule levels](deploy-code-integrity-policies-policy-rules-and-file-rules.md#code-integrity-file-rule-levels) in “Deploy code integrity policies: policy rules and file rules.”